pesaventofilippo/nowtv-hd-enabler/README.md

 # nowtv-hd-enabler
-A Chrome Extension that enables HD streaming on NowTV web.
+A Chrome/Firefox Extension that enables HD streaming on NowTV web.